JAlcocerT/JAlcocerT/content/blog/dev-forms.md

 To give some cool functionality to static websites, we can use **some tricks**.

+One of them is make it look cool with CSS:

 {{< callout type="info" >}}
   It is beneficial to [review some CSS Tricks](https://jalcocert.github.io/JAlcocerT/blog/dev-css/)
 {{< /callout >}}

-Im talking about adding the possibility for readers to [subscribe to a newsletter](#newsletters) or to interact with us via [surveys/forms](#contact-forms).
+But the one Im talking about adding the possibility for readers to [subscribe to a newsletter](#newsletters) or to interact with us via [surveys/forms](#contact-forms).

-Its all going to be API based, so our website code base wont grow in size/complexity too much!
+Its all going to be *API based*, so our website code base wont grow in size/complexity too much!

-Plus, you can get some of those to work with F/OSS and Selfhosted:
+Plus, you can get some of those to work with **F/OSS and Selfhosted**:

 {{< cards cols="1" >}}
   {{< card link="https://github.com/JAlcocerT/Docker/tree/main/Web" title="Web Related Docker Config 🐋 ↗" >}}